 This means you understand the importance of communication — in both the big-picture and day-to-day stuff.
 Ask him about both his long-term and short-term plans and goals.
 (It doesn’t need to be an inquisition, but rather a conversation.)

-Let’s say your child has a job but doesn’t earn enough money to live on his own.
+Let’s say your child has a job but doesn’t earn enough money to live on their own.
 Financial goals might include:

-- Putting money into an emergency fund for when he is on his own (that three to six months’ worth of income will come in handy for an emergency car repair or ER visit)
+- Putting money into an emergency fund for when they are on his own (that three to six months’ worth of income will come in handy for an emergency car repair or ER visit)

-- Taking full advantage of his employer’s retirement benefits
+- Taking full advantage of their employer’s retirement benefits

 - Saving enough money to put toward a security deposit on an apartment or a down payment on a house.2

-Consider hiring a financial advisor to meet with your child to help establish financial goals — many times a one-time session is all that’s needed.4
+Consider hiring a financial professional to meet with your child to help establish financial goals — many times a one-time session is all that’s needed.4

 Whether it’s a year, 18 months or three years, openly communicate an agreed upon date, and be open to making any needed adjustments if circumstances change.